-Ohio Dog Bite Lawyer: Owners Responsible for Attacks & Dog Bite Injury
+Cincinnati Dog Bite Lawyer holding Owners Responsible for Attacks & Dog Bite Injuries

 According to the Center for Disease Control and Prevention (CDC), there are over 4 million dog bite incidents per year in the US.
 Of these attacks, around 800,000 require medical attention.
 It is estimated that between 10 and 20 fatalities occur every year due to dog attacks.